 “By purchasing the FlowForma Public Accessible Forms functionality, Bus Éireann quickly built an e-Vetting form accessible to the public via the Bus Éireann website.
 This form sits on FlowForma’s own Microsoft Azure environment enabling anonymous access from the public,” said Luke Kennedy, Chief Technical Officer, FlowForma.

-By automating its vetting process, Bus Éireann has seen a vast improvement in the turnaround of applicant vetting.
+With FlowForma Software Vetting Process, Bus Éireann has seen a vast improvement in the turnaround of applicant vetting.
 The business now has clear visibility at each step of the process and all the data continues to be kept in a secure and controlled manner.
 Having seen the success of their first online vetting process, Bus Éireann intend to bring more processes online in the future.
 A satisfied Dorothy McGill of the Vetting Department added.
 “We have the best online vetting system around now.”